 Exception: If there are multiple error codes or diagnostics LEDs that indicate a microprocessor error, the error might be in a microprocessor or in a microprocessor socket.
-See "Microprocessor problems" on page 41 for information about diagnosing microprocessor problems.
+See "Microprocessor problems" on page 38 for information about diagnosing microprocessor problems.

-If the server stops during testing and you cannot continue, restart the server and try running the diagnostic programs again.
+If the server stops during testing and you cannot continue, restart the server and try to run the diagnostic programs again.
 If the problem remains, replace the component that was being tested when the server stopped.

 The keyboard and mouse (pointing device) tests assume that a keyboard and mouse are attached to the server.
-If no mouse is attached to the server, you cannot use the Next Cat and Prev Cat buttons to select categories.
+If no mouse or a USB mouse is attached to the server, you cannot use the Next Cat and Prev Cat buttons to select categories.
 All other mouse-selectable functions are available through function keys.
 You can use the regular keyboard test to test a USB keyboard, and you can use the regular mouse test to test a USB mouse.
+You can run the USB interface test only if no USB devices are attached.
+The USB test will not run if a Remote Supervisor Adapter II SlimLine is installed.